cleanappio/cleanapp_back_end_v2/README.md

 * MYSQL_APP_PASSWORD for MySQL password for the API server.
 * MYSQL_READER_PASSWORD for MySQL password for database reading/import.

 It should be up and running now.
-If not, contact eldarm@cleanapp.io

 ### Operations